Sylius/Sylius/docs/getting-started-with-sylius/installation.rst

     Beware!
 The next step includes the database setup.
 It will set your database credentials (username, password, and database name) in the file with environment variables (``.env`` is the most basic one).

-To launch a Sylius application, inidial data has to be set up: an administrator account and base locale.
+To launch a Sylius application initial data has to be set up: an administrator account and base locale.
 Run the Sylius installation command to do that.

 .. code-block:: bash